-Currently, the commonwealth anticipates issuing \$2.1 billion of parity CTF debt over the next five years for both the rail and accelerated bridge program, including the series 2015A bonds.
-Also anticipated over the next three years is issuance of \$408 million of federal grant anticipation notes that have a junior lien on CTF revenues.
-Including the series 2015A bonds, the state anticipates issuing \$800 million of CTF debt in fiscal 2016, \$300 million in 2017, \$452 million in 2018, \$300 million in 2019, and \$257 million in 2020.
-Series 2015A CTF bonds are being used to fund Massachusetts Bay Transportation Authority (MBTA) capital improvements, including the MBTA's Green, Orange, and Red mass transit lines, as well as commuter rail and various other transportation projects.
-A recent report estimated \$1 billion in higher MBTA Green line capital improvement costs, although the state is looking at ways to trim capital costs back to the original estimate.
-We believe it is possible there could be substantial additional bonding related to either bridge repair or mass transit, but that the very strong 4.0x ABT and the need to use surplus CTF funds for transportation operations provide significant protection against debt service coverage dilution from future debt issuance.
-The commonwealth projects debt service coverage will remain at least 6x through 2020 based on its anticipated future debt issuance and projection of future revenue growth.
+Currently, the commonwealth anticipates issuing \$1.72 billion of additional parity CTF debt over the next five years (2017-2021) for both the rail and accelerated bridge program.
+Also anticipated over the next four years is issuance of \$298 million of federal grant anticipation notes that have a junior lien on CTF revenues, including the 2016A series that will be sold concurrently with these bonds.
+After issuance of the series 2016A bonds, Massachusetts expects to issue an additional \$312.7 million in 2017, \$374 million each in 2018 and 2019, \$373 million in 2020, and \$282 million in

+2021.
+Series 2016A CTF bonds are being used to fund MBTA capital improvements, including the MBTA's Green, Orange, and Red mass transit lines, as well as commuter rail and various other transportation projects.
+A recent report estimated \$700 million-\$1 billion in higher MBTA Green line capital improvement costs than originally estimated.
+As a result, the MBTA has revised the project scope to reduce those overruns to approximately \$300 million and has secured additional revenues for all but about \$90 million.
+We believe it is possible there could be additional bonding related to either bridge repair or mass transit, beyond the \$1.72 billion described above, but that the very strong 4.0x ABT and the need to use surplus CTF funds for transportation operations provide significant protection against debt service coverage dilution from future debt issuance.
+The commonwealth projects debt service coverage, including BAB subsidies, will remain at least 5.5x through 2049 based on its anticipated future debt issuance and assuming no future revenue growth.

-Massachusetts' CTF bonds are eligible to be rated above the sovereign because we believe the state can maintain better credit characteristics than the U.S. in a stress scenario.
-Under our criteria Ratings Above The Sovereign: Corporate And Government Ratings-Methodology And Assumptions (published Nov.
+Massachusetts' CTF bonds are eligible to be rated above the sovereign because we believe the commonwealth can maintain better credit characteristics than the U.S. in a stress scenario.
+Under our criteria "Ratings Above The Sovereign: Corporate And Government Ratings-Methodology And Assumptions" (published Nov.
 19, 2013, on RatingsDirect), U.S. states are considered to have moderate sensitivity to country risk.
 State-derived revenues are the sole source of security on the bonds, the institutional framework in the U.S. is predictable with significant state autonomy, and flexibility is demonstrated by high debt service coverage and serial bond amortization as well as independent treasury management.

-(For more information on Massachusetts' economy, please see the most recent full GO analysis published April 16, 2015.)
+(For more information on Massachusetts' economy, please see the most recent full GO analysis published Aug., 23, 2016, on RatingsDirect.)